MarkH817/lion-byte.com/posts/entries/2018-07-10-javascript-crash-course.md

 ## Node.JS

 Node.js is a runtime environment that interprets JavaScript - similar to JVM for Java.
-Node.js lets a JavaScript program to be organized into separate files/modules.
+Node.js lets a JavaScript program be organized into separate files/modules.

 ### NPM